 Bull markets, in which asset prices rise and investors feel optimistic, are a natural part of the market cycle.
 A bull market begins when a market index rises 20% or more over a two-month period, and it can last months or years.
 Generally, during a bull market, maintaining a diverse portfolio and a clear idea of your goals can help you manage your investments prudently.

 If you’re not investing yet, it’s never been easier to get started.
 With SoFi, you can open an online investment account and start building a portfolio.
 You can choose between self-directed trading or automated trading as you begin your journey to growing wealth.
-SoFi doesn’t charge management fees, and investors can choose between stocks, ETFs, crypto, and more.
+SoFi doesn’t charge management fees, and investors can choose between stocks, ETFs, and more.

 Is a bull market a good market?